-With less than a month until it is officially spring, why not warm up to saving money on your car insurance rates today?
+With spring officially on the horizon, why not warm up to saving money on your car insurance rates today?

 Saving money on your car insurance rate is as simple as comparing quotes, at minimum annually before you renew.
 In fact, comparing quotes is probably the best way to lower your car insurance rate.
-On average, InsuranceHotline.com shoppers save $700 after shopping their car insurance rates.
+On average, InsuranceHotline.com shoppers saved $427 after shopping their car insurance rates.
 Make sure you’re getting the best car insurance deal out there, and shop around.

 Consider usage-based insurance

 Usage-based insurance (UBI), monitors a driver’s driving habits.
 The technology, which connects to your car, monitors driving behaviours like speed, braking, acceleration, and the time of day when you’re typically behind the wheel.
 Being connected can connect you to savings on your car insurance rates as drivers are typically eligible for discounts of up to 25 per cent.

 Increase your deductibles